-By Jim Lewis, North Carolina (NC) Wrongful Death Attorney
+By Jim Lewis, North Carolina Wrongful Death Attorney

-If you recently lost a loved one in a tragic North Carolina accident and are not sure how to move forward, it might be helpful to check out my firm’s answers to some frequently asked questions regarding wrongful death claims.
-For instance, you may be wondering what a wrongful death claim is, how a court calculates damages or even what the difference is between a wrongful death claim and a normal personal injury action.
-For these answers and more, read my firm’s North Carolina wrongful death FAQs.
+If you have been involved in a North Carolina car, motorcycle or truck accident and are not sure how to move forward, it might be helpful to check out my firm’s answers to some frequently asked questions regarding car accident claims.
+For instance, you may be wondering what types of damages an injured person can recover or how you can go about calculating and recovering money for lost wages.
+For these answers and more, read my firm’s North Carolina car accident FAQs.

 Here’s a Google Map showing the location of the deadly accident:

 View Larger Map